qkzk/fm/development.md

 - double clic on a menu item to execute it.
 Same as a clic then press enter.
 - Fixed a bug where search completion would be made before the char is inserted, displaying wrong results
 - Fixed a bug where preview were built for second pane even if it wasn't visible, wasting ressources
+- Move as you type.
+In Cd menu (Alt+g), the display and preview is updated as you type.
+  Pressing Esc (leave mode) go back to where you started from.
+  You need to validate with enter.

 #### Changelog